nbrest/kamehouse/README.md

 *********************
 # Other notes:

+### Troubleshoot linux commands:
+- Make sure the user running tomcat has sudo set for the commands that require it in CommandLine.java.
+I tried setting those without sudo and they don't work (tested on Ubuntu 16).

 ### Troubleshoot VLC start and stop commands:
 - Make sure vlc executable is in the user's PATH.
 In linux it's added by default when vlc is installed.
 In windows I need to manually add the path to the executable to my user's PATH environment variable.
 To test that it works, open a command prompt and type vlc to see if it finds the executable or if it throws an error that it can't find it.